NREL/spades/Docs/doxygen/main_page.md

 # SPADES API documentation {#mainpage}

-[SPADES](https://github.com/NREL/spades) is an open-source parallel discrete events simulation (PDES) package built on the AMReX library.
-Targeted at solving discrete events systems in parallel, this software package aims to be performance portable and scalable on heterogeneous computing architectures, e.g., graphic processing units (GPU).
+[SPADES](https://github.com/NREL/spades) is an open-source parallel discrete event simulation (PDES) package built on the AMReX library.
+Targeted at solving discrete event systems in parallel, this software package aims to be performance portable and scalable on heterogeneous computing architectures, e.g., graphic processing units (GPU).